 The Recreational Trails Program (RTP) is an 80%-20% matching reimbursement program established for the purposes of developing and maintaining recreational trails and trail-related facilities.
-The Federal Highway Administration (FHWA) allocates funds to each state and provides oversight to state agencies who administer the program within each state.
+The Federal Highway Administration (FHWA) allocates funds to each state and provides oversight to state agencies who administer the program.
 The agency responsible for administering the program in Virginia is the Department of Conservation and Recreation (DCR).

-The RTP program requirements mandate that each year's funds be divided among three categories: 30% for motorized trail uses, 30% for non-motorized trail uses, and 40% for multi-use/ diversified trail uses.
+The RTP requirements mandate that each year's apportioned funds be specifically divided among three categories: 30% for motorized trail uses, 30% for non-motorized trail uses, and 40% for multi-use/ diversified trail uses.

-Entities eligible to receive funding include town, city, and county governments, tribes, recreation agencies and authorities, and state agencies.
-Non-profit organizations, with support from the local governmental body, are also eligible to compete for funding.
+Entities eligible to receive funding include town, city, and county governments, tribes, recreation agencies and regional recreation authorities, and state agencies.
+Non-profit organizations, with support from the local governmental body, are also eligible to receive funding.

 The RTP is a reimbursement program, meaning that the applicant must be capable of financing the project upfront while requesting periodic reimbursements.
-The program will reimburse up to 80% of eligible project costs.
+The program will reimburse up to 80% of eligible project costs included in the project authorization request.
 Recipients are responsible for at least 20% of project costs.
-Selected applicants enter into a grant agreement with DCR that outlines the maximum funding amount, scope of work, and project requirements for their project.
+Selected applicants enter into a grant agreement with DCR that outlines the maximum funding amount, scope of work, and other requirements for their project.

-Projects are selected and recommended for funding through a competitive call for proposals.
-All proposals are reviewed and scored by the Virginia Recreational Trails Program Advisory Committee.
+Projects are selected and recommended for funding through an annual open grant round.
+All proposals are reviewed and scored by the Virginia RTP Advisory Committee.

 Projects recommended for funding must complete an environmental analysis prior to construction in accordance with federal and state regulations.
-Projects must also be undertaken in accordance with the Buy America Act and Presidential Executive Order 14005.
+These costs can be included in the grant proposal.

-The application deadline for the 2022 RTP grant cycle is 4:00PM on Thursday, May 26, 2022.
+The application deadline for the 2024 RTP grant cycle is 4:00PM on Tuesday, May 7, 2024.
 All applications must be submitted electronically via email to recreationgrants@dcr.virginia.gov by this deadline.
 Applicants are responsible for delivery by the deadline; late submissions will not be accepted.

-Programmatic Changes for 2022
+Programmatic Changes for 2024

-Applicants should familiarize themselves with this manual in its entirety, however the following list outlines the most significant changes to the RTP program from the 2021 RTP grant round.
+Applicants should familiarize themselves with this manual in its entirety, however the following list outlines the most significant changes to the RTP program from the 2023 RTP grant round.
 Each of these points is discussed in further detail within this manual: